Harry Litman: Career

 Litman served as a law clerk to Abner Mikva of the U.S. Court of Appeals for the D.C.
-Circuit; and Supreme Court Justices Thurgood Marshall and Anthony Kennedy during the 19881989 term.
+Circuit; and Supreme Court Justices Thurgood Marshall and Anthony Kennedy during the 1987 and 1988 terms.

-Following his clerkships, Litman became an Assistant United States Attorney for the Northern District of California.
-While an Assistant U.S. Attorney, he was detailed to the Department of Justice's main office in Washington, D.C., to work on several national cases, including the federal re-prosecution of the Los Angeles police officers in the Rodney King case.
+After his clerkships, Litman became an Assistant United States Attorney for the Northern District of California.
+While an Assistant U.S. Attorney, he was detailed to the Department of Justice's main office in Washington, D.C. to work on several national cases, including the federal re-prosecution of the Los Angeles police officers in the Rodney King case.

 From 1993 to 1998 he was a Deputy Assistant Attorney General under Janet Reno in the Department of Justice, coordinating the department's work on a number of issues and advising the Attorney General and other officials on questions of constitutional law and prosecutorial policy.
 Simultaneously, he was a Special Assistant U.S. Attorney for the Eastern District of Virginia.
 In that capacity, he was co-counsel for Operation Underhand, prosecuting a narcotics ring that smuggled drugs into prison under the guise of providing religious counseling.

-In 1998, he was appointed U.S. Attorney for the Western District of Pennsylvania by President Bill Clinton.
-As U.S. Attorney, Litman in 1999 announced that the office would not charge the five officers involved in the killing of Jonny Gammage.

-Litman in 2000 personally litigated a gun trafficking case under Operation Target.
+In 1998, he was appointed U.S. Attorney for the Western District of Pennsylvania by President Bill Clinton.Litman in 2000 personally litigated a gun trafficking case under Operation Target.
 In July 2000, Clinton nominated Litman for a judgeship on the United States District Court for the Western District of Pennsylvania, but the Senate adjourned without considering the nomination.
-While in government, Litman also taught at Berkeley Law School, Georgetown Law School and the University of Pittsburgh School of Law.
+While in government, Litman taught at Berkeley Law School in Berkeley, California, Georgetown Law School in Washington D.C., and the University of Pittsburgh School of Law in Pittsburgh.

-Litman served as Pennsylvania state counsel to the Kerry-Edwards campaign in 2004 and post-election counsel for Western Pennsylvania to the Obama-Biden presidential campaign in 2008.
+Litman developed a nationally recognized gun-violence reduction initiative known as Operation Target, and personally litigated cases in the district court and the court of appeals.
+A Democrat, Litman was the Pennsylvania state counsel to the Kerry-Edwards campaign in 2004 and post-election counsel for Western Pennsylvania to the Obama-Biden presidential campaign in 2008.

-As of 2020 Litman was associated with the law firm Constantine Cannon in San Francisco, where he focuses on False Claims Act cases.